-LECTURE: 2 contact hours per week and LABORATORY: 3 contact hours per week.
+LECTURE: 36 contact hours per semester and LABORATORY: 54 contact hours per semester

-This course is an intermediate/advanced study of glass working techniques with an emphasis on the exploration of color design.
-Demonstrations of advanced color techniques will include graal, encalmo, cone work (Filigrana, Zanfirico) and murrin
+This course is an intermediate/advanced study of glassworking techniques with an emphasis on the exploration of color design.
+Demonstrations of advanced color techniques will include graal, encalmo, cone work (Filigrana, Zanfirico) and murrin.